Clang: Flang - Fortran

 The Flang project by Nvidia and The Portland Group adds Fortran support.
-Development versions of Flang were in progress as of October 2023 and could be downloaded from the LLVM Project; version 15.0 had been announced.
+Flang is LLVM's Fortran frontend.
+It is often referred to as "LLVM Flang" to differentiate itself from "Classic Flang" – these are two separate and independent Fortran compilers.
+"LLVM Flang" is under active development.
+Development versions of Flang were in progress as of October 2023 and could be downloaded from the LLVM Project.

 Performance and GCC compatibility

 Clang is compatible with GCC.
 Its command-line interface shares many of GCC's flags and options.
 Clang implements many GNU language extensions and compiler intrinsics, some of which are purely for compatibility.
-For example, even though Clang implements atomic intrinsics which correspond exactly with C11 atomics, it also implements GCC's __sync_* intrinsics for compatibility with GCC and libstdc++.
-Clang also maintains ABI compatibility with GCC-generated object code.
+For example, even though Clang implements atomic intrinsics which correspond exactly with C11 atomics, it also implements GCC's __sync_* intrinsics for compatibility with GCC and the C++ Standard Library (libstdc++).
+Clang also maintains application binary interface (ABI) compatibility with GCC-generated object code.
 In practice, Clang is a drop-in replacement for GCC.

-Clang's developers aim to reduce memory footprint and increase compilation speed compared to competing compilers, such as GCC.
+Clang's developers aim to reduce memory footprint and increase compiling speed compared to other compilers, such as GCC.
 In October 2007, they report that Clang compiled the Carbon libraries more than twice as fast as GCC, while using about one-sixth GCC's memory and disk space.
-By 2011, Clang seems to retain this advantage in compiler performance.
+By 2011, Clang seemed to retain this advantage in compiler performance.
 As of mid-2014, Clang still consistently compiles faster than GCC in a mixed compile time and program performance benchmark.
 However, by 2019, Clang is significantly slower at compiling the Linux Kernel than GCC while remaining slightly faster at compiling LLVM.

 While Clang has historically been faster than GCC at compiling, the output quality has lagged behind.
 As of 2014, performance of Clang-compiled programs lagged behind performance of the GCC-compiled program, sometimes by large factors (up to 5.5x), replicating earlier reports of slower performance.
 Both compilers have evolved to increase their performance since then, with the gap narrowing: